January 8th - 13th, 2021

 A dramatic landscape composed of sparkling white sand, White Sands National Monument is the world’s largest gypsum dune field.
 Gypsum is rarely found in the form of sand since it dissolves in contact with water.
 White Sands rises from the heart of Tularosa Basin which harbors the perfect weather patterns and isolation for this rare natural wonder.

-Along with being a geological phenomenon, White Sands is of historic and future interest as well, surrounded by several military bases: the White Sands Missile Range surrounds the monument, the Holloman Air Force Base lies just to the east, and a few miles north is a space shuttle landing site.
+Along with being a geological phenomenon, White Sands is of historic and future interest as well, surrounded by several military bases: the White Sands Missile Range, the Holloman Air Force Base just to the east, and a few miles north is a space shuttle landing site.
 White Sands Missile Range is home to the Trinity Site where the world’s first nuclear device was exploded in 1945.

 Overnight Fairfield Inn & Suites Alamogordo